wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 first before the location of data ia available.
 In addition, a format field is added to the tag entry to indicate the compression type of the entry.
 As we will discuss later, Thesaurus supports four different compression types.
+The fingerprint value is stored in the tag entry, if the compression type is base or base + delta.

 The data array, on the other hand, is a fully associative array, meaning any slot can be addressed by any tag entry.
 A bit vector is maintained for allocation of free data slots.